dbheadley/mimo_pack/README.md

 ### Setting up mimo_pack

+Download the zip file of mimo_pack using the green button above.

+Unzip the package and place the contents of the folder 'mimo_pack-main' inside a folder with the name of your project.

-Create a conda environment for working with mimo_pack.
+In the command, navigate to that folder with your project name.
+Then, create a conda environment for working with mimo_pack.

-In the terminal navigate to the mimo_pack directory and then enter:
 > conda env create -n PROJECT_NAME -f environment.yml`

 where `PROJECT_NAME` is the name you want to give to the environment.
 You should create a new environment for each project.